To be included in these rankings, all colleges had to meet the following criteria for the specific subject being ranked:

 Featured Online Colleges for HVAC in 2018

-Students and current employees interested in earning their North American Technical Excellence certification and becoming certified HVAC technicians can enroll in online HVAC programs.
-Here is a list of two featured online colleges for HVAC that offer programs that combine distance learning with on-campus workshops or externships.
+Here is a list of two featured online colleges for HVAC that offer programs that combine distance learning with on-campus workshops or externships, creating a flexible program that can fit more easily into a working student's schedule.
 We selected these schools based on data provided by the National Center for Education Statistics' Integrated Postsecondary Education Data System (IPEDS).
 You can read more about the methodology used to create this list at the bottom of this page.

 Brownson Technical School